kirilvasilev/kirilvasilev.github.io/index.md

 - 💥 Expert in breaking things (in production of course)

-- 🤖 Fun fact: I don't use AI
+- 🤖 Fun fact: AI is overrated

 <br/>